Constitution of Jammu and Kashmir: Jurisdiction of Parliament

 Under Part XXI of the Constitution of India, which deals with "Temporary, Transitional and Special provisions", the State of Jammu and Kashmir was accorded special status under Article 370.
 Even though included in 1st Schedule as 15th state, all the provisions of the Constitution which are applicable to other states were not applicable to Jammu and Kashmir.
 Government of India can declare emergency in Jammu and Kashmir and impose Governor's rule in certain conditions.
 Matters related to Defense, Foreign relations, Communication and Finance of Jammu and Kashmir is under jurisdiction of Constitution of India.

-Union Legislature had very limited jurisdiction over Jammu and Kashmir in comparison with other states.
+Parliament had very limited jurisdiction over Jammu and Kashmir in comparison with other states.
 Till 1963, Parliament could legislate on subjects contained in the Union List, and had no jurisdiction in case of Concurrent List under 7th Schedule with Jammu and Kashmir.
 The Parliament had no power to legislate Preventive Detention laws for the state; only the state legislature had the power to do so.